Chimmuanya/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Returns the number of bytes in the initial segment of s which consist only of bytes from accept

 4. Write a function that searches a string for any of a set of bytes.

+5. The _strstr() function finds the first occurrence of the substring needle in the string haystack.
+The terminating null bytes (\0) are not compared
+Returns a pointer to the beginning of the located substring, or NULL if the substring is not found.